 ————The Honorable (Full Name)

-—-In conversation, former secretaries are no longer addressed as Mr./Madam Secretary or Secretary (Surname) as they were when they were in office.
-Formally they go back to the form of address to which they were entitled before becoming a Secretary.
-Secretary is not a permanent rank that one is elevated to and keeps like Dr., ambassador or judge.
+—-#1B) In conversation, former secretaries are no longer addressed as Mr./Madam Secretary or referred to as The Secretary as they were when they were while in office.
+They typically go back to a form of address to which they were entitled before becoming a Secretary: Mr., Ms., Dr., etc.

-—-#2) But, certainly in the media former secretaries are addressed, and referred to, as Secretary (Name).
-While this informs the viewer/reader why this person’s opinion might be interesting, it can also be misleading.
-Aware reporters are quick to note their ‘former’ status so no one mistakenly thinks they are the current office holder.
+—-In the media former secretaries will be addressed, and referred to, as Secretary (Name) sometimes.
+You hear this mostly in oral conversation.
+Aware reporters are quick to note the ‘former’ status – so no one mistakenly thinks they are referring to / speaking to a current office holder.

-—-#3) Perhaps the most important reason not to address this former secretary as Secretary (Name) is his current role as a paid lobbyist promoting the points of view of his client.
-A current Senator or member of the House would likely know he/she is speaking to a former secretary, but should not address him as in the style of a secretary during a lobbying interaction.
+—-#2) If you are addressing a former secretary as Secretary (Name) who is acting as something else …. e.g., as a paid lobbyist promoting the points of view of his client — that could be a problem.
+Best practice is to use a form of address supported by their role in the specific conversation.
+A current Senator or member of the House would likely know he/she is speaking to a former secretary, but should not address him in the style of a secretary during a lobbying interaction.

 —-Envelope and in the letter’s address: